 As a trained nurse I looked at the evidence mentioned in his research and was convinced that this would be the way to go.
 Even better, Jack came across the work of Professor George Jelinek MD, an expert researcher from Australia, who also has MS. Jelinek considered Dr. Swank’s earlier work and went further by eliminating harmful fats, adding daily doses of Omega 3 fatty acids and including other lifestyle changes.
 It all made so much sense and before the year was over, we were on board.

-We follow a whole food plant-based lifestyle and occasionally include fish and seafood.
+We follow a whole food plant-based lifestyle.
 We focus on a low saturated fat intake, avoiding highly processed fats such as margarine and oils, tropical fats such as palm and coconut fat, and we avoid fried and deep-fried foods.

 Jack, who graduated as a chef from the New England Culinary Institute, started experimenting with cooking.
 He converted favorite recipes and began to learn new ideas in cooking.
 He also earned a professional certificate in plant based cooking.
 I think he has gathered enough insight, knowledge, and experience to share confidently what he knows with you in his electronic cookbook format, always with my critical eye and taste buds in the background.

 With this expertise we never have problems cooking at home.
 But our new eating habits make it difficult to find places to eat and shop when we travel.
 Mostly we try to rent an apartment to be able to cook for ourselves and when we are in a hotel, we travel with rice milk and our own flax oil.
 The idea to share places to eat all over the world among those of us who eat the same way, is already a few years old.
 When trying to find places to eat in the outback of Australia became increasingly frustrating, I knew it was time to go for it and create this website.